What are the Advantages and Disadvantages of Arbitration?

 Disadvantages of Arbitration in NJ

-There are definitely disadvantages to arbitration or “traps” that the inexperienced party or their counsel may not appreciate when leading to arbitration.
+There are definitely disadvantages to arbitration, or “traps,” that the inexperienced party or their counsel may not appreciate when deciding to pursue arbitration.
 They are:

 1) A Marginally Competent/Experienced Arbitrator with Lots of “Discretion”.
 The biggest disadvantage is the unpredictability and the limited opportunity for judicial review of an unfavorable or outright bad arbitration award.
-Many arbitrators are not attorneys and even if they are attorneys, they may not be “good attorneys” and, therefore, may be limited in their attention to detail and fact-finding.
-Even worse, these arbitrators have very few limitations to their discretion and decision-making during the course of the arbitration process absent prior restraints imposed by legal counsel for each participant.
-Unless the parties stipulate to applicable legal principals in their agreement to arbitrate, like the NJ Court Rules of Evidence, Judicial Appeal of Arbitration Decision, etc., arbitrators often do not follow the law, and disputes are often decided solely upon an arbitrator’s view of what is “right” or “fair”.
+Many arbitrators are not attorneys, and even if they are, they may not be “good attorneys,” which may limit their attention to detail and fact-finding.
+Even worse, these arbitrators have very few limitations on their discretion and decision-making during the arbitration process, absent prior restraints imposed by legal counsel for each participant.
+Unless the parties stipulate to applicable legal principles in their agreement to arbitrate, like the NJ Court Rules of Evidence, Judicial Appeal of Arbitration Decision, etc., arbitrators often do not follow the law, and disputes are often decided solely upon an arbitrator’s view of what is “right” or “fair”.
 Many parties who select arbitration as their method for dispute resolution are unaware that their dispute will not necessarily be resolved in accordance with New Jersey substantive law.
-Ultimately, there is no guarantee that a party with the law on their side will obtain a favorable outcome.
+Ultimately, there is no guarantee that a party with the law on its side will obtain a favorable outcome.

-2) Inadequate Opportunity for Discovery: A further disadvantage of arbitration absent a prior agreement between the parties is the limited use of traditional discovery techniques and procedures available in the NJ courts.
+2) Inadequate Opportunity for Discovery: A further disadvantage of arbitration, absent a prior agreement between the parties, is the limited use of traditional discovery techniques and procedures available in the NJ courts.
 Although the Federal Rules of Civil Procedure, as well as the New Jersey Rules of Court, allow for liberal discovery in court actions, there are no specific provisions permitting discovery in proceedings under the New Jersey Arbitration Act or the Federal Arbitration Act.
 Generally, discovery is available to parties in arbitration proceedings if the parties agree or the arbitrator orders it.
 New Jersey has no law or procedure that guarantees basic discovery rights in an arbitration proceeding.
-It’s all up to the discretion of the arbitrator or the parties if they can stipulate discovery procedures or it is addressed in their arbitration agreement.
+It’s up to the arbitrator’s discretion or to the parties, if they can stipulate discovery procedures, or if it is addressed in their arbitration agreement.

 3) The Non-Applicability of the NJ Rules of Evidence in Arbitration Cases in NJ: The NJ Rules of Evidence do not apply in arbitration proceedings absent agreement of the parties.
 This can be either an advantage or a disadvantage of arbitration.
 Basically, the arbitrator will consider everything he/she deems relevant to the disputed case.
-An experienced and knowledgeable arbitrator in the subject matter of the hearing can mitigate this harm and then the absence of the NJ Rules of Evidence is less of a problem in reaching a just result.
-The key to a meaningful arbitration proceeding is the selection of an experienced NJ arbitration attorney and an experienced subject matter arbitrator who can identify in advance and incorporate important conditions to the conduct of the arbitration proceeding (when possible) to avoid the catastrophic selection of a poorly qualified or biased arbitrator.
+An experienced and knowledgeable arbitrator in the subject matter of the hearing can mitigate this harm, and then the absence of the NJ Rules of Evidence is less of a problem in reaching a just result.
+The key to a meaningful arbitration proceeding is selecting an experienced NJ arbitration attorney and an experienced subject-matter arbitrator who can identify in advance and incorporate important conditions into the conduct of the arbitration (when possible) to avoid the catastrophic selection of a poorly qualified or biased arbitrator.

 Need to learn more about the law of arbitration in NJ and its benefits and disadvantages?

-If so, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291.
+If so, contact Fredrick P. Niemann, Esq. at (732) 863-9900.
 Email him at fniemann@hnlawfirm.com to schedule a consultation about your particular arbitration matter.
-He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
+He welcomes your calls and inquiries, and you’ll find him very approachable and easy to talk to.